Tag: education

 Read more ➱ -

-The Keto diet slays the opposition? – not true
+The Ketogenic diet slays the opposition? – not true

 An article titled, How the Keto diet – even without exercise - slays the opposition, by Derek Beres was published on Think Big website on 11th December 2017.